valkey-io/valkey-doc/docs/interact/pubsub.md

 ## Pattern-matching subscriptions

-The Redis Pub/Sub implementation supports pattern matching.
+The Valkey Pub/Sub implementation supports pattern matching.
 Clients may subscribe to glob-style patterns to receive all the messages sent to channel names matching a given pattern.

 For instance: